Unknown-Cyber-Inc/ida/README.md

         ```

         ---

+## Files
+### Requirements.txt
+- python-dotenv, package which will load variables from files into environment
+- cythereal_magic, unknowncyber's python library which handles API requests

-## Environment Variables <a name="environment-variables"></a>
+### Environment Variables <a name="environment-variables"></a>
-### MAGIC related
+#### MAGIC related
-- MAGIC_API_ENDPOINT — str, main endpoint for sending requests to MAGIC
+- MAGIC_API_HOST — str, main endpoint for sending requests to MAGIC
-- MAGIC_API_CERT_PATH — str, in case requests to magic's API is unauthorized by python's requests library, we can provide the path to one of their certs
 - MAGIC_API_KEY — str, API key for connecting with MAGIC's API

-### state vars
+#### DEV/DEBUG vars
-- PLUGIN_DEVELOP — boolean, "True" allows the plugin to be tweaked for easier time with development.
+- PLUGIN_DEVELOP — bool, "True" allows the plugin to be tweaked for easier time with development.
 For example, in the plugin code this tells IDA to unload the plugin from memory as soon as it is finished running.
 This means we don't have to continually restart IDA to test plugin changes.
+- PLUGIN_DEVELOP_RECREATE_WIDGETS — bool, "True" Tells the plugin to delete and reload plugin widgets on hotkey press
+- PLUGIN_DEBUG — bool, "True" lets the plugin print stack traces on errors and some extra information
+- PLUGIN_DEVELOP_LOCAL_API — bool, "True" allows the plugin to redirect requests to local instance of unknowncyber
+- MAGIC_API_HOST_LOCAL — str, main endpoint for sending requests to local instance of MAGIC
+- MAGIC_API_KEY_LOCAL — str, API key for connecting with local instance of MAGIC's API
+- PLUGIN_DEVELOP_LOCAL_CERT_PATH — str, path to dev.crt cert file. running an environment on localhost may create cert validation errors when using cythereal_magic python package. this will point those requests to the right directory.